ASHWIL BELL

 Through the Fellowship, Owen gained more than just technical know-how.
 He experienced what it felt like to have a mentor who really came to know him personally, to be taken seriously, to be part of a professional community that valued his contributions.
 This gave Owen a huge boost heading into college, helping him feel prepared and confident because he had this real world experience.

 This fall, Owen will attend Utah State University to study Aviation Technology and Aircraft Maintenance.
-His Harbor Freight Fellowship didn’t just spark an interest—it laid the foundation for a future in aviation and gave him the clarity and skills to take his next steps with experience under his belt.
+His Harbor Freight Fellowship didn’t just spark an interest, it laid the foundation for a future in aviation.

 CASSIDY